Ramzan Kadyrov: Family

 Adam was appointed as the leader of his father's security team in 2023 and was awarded the "Hero of the Chechen Republic" medal after a video emerged of him beating up a prisoner, which was praised by Ramzan himself, in addition to awards from other republics of the North Caucasus.
 The Guardian reported that this was a signal by Ramzan that Chechnya would continue to be controlled by his family after him.
-Kadyrov later appointed him as the supervisor of the special forces training school in Gudermes in April 2024, an observer in the Sheikh Mansur Rifle Battalion, and as the superverisor of Chechnya's interior ministry as well as the secretary of Checnya's security council in April 2025.
+Kadyrov later appointed him as the supervisor of the special forces training school in Gudermes in April 2024, an observer in the Sheikh Mansur Rifle Battalion, and as the superverisor of Chechnya's interior ministry as well as the secretary of Chechnya's security council in April 2025.

 Ramzan appointed his eldest son Akhmat as the First Deputy Minister of Physical Culture, Sports and Youth Policy of the Chechen Republic in November 2023, as the Minister of Youth Affairs in February 2024, and later as the Minister of Physical Culture and Sports in May 2024.
 He was also appointed as the head of FC Akhmat Grozny in May 2024.

 According to a 2021 investigation by the Organized Crime and Corruption Reporting Project, Kadyrov has a second wife, Fatima Khazuyeva.
 Kadyrov reportedly met Khazuyeva when she was fourteen years old at a 2006 beauty pageant.
 He reportedly also has a third wife, a singer and dancer named Aminat Akhmadova.
 A documentary and investigation by Proekt in June 2024 claimed that Fatima was the real mother of Eli and gave birth to him when she fifteen, while Kadyrov also had sexual relations with Zamira Dzhabrailova when she was fifteen and she gave birth to Adam at the age of sixteen.
 It also claimed that he had relations with several other minors and had a preference for underage girls who were virgins, with an assistant being responsible for procuring them for him.

 As of May 2024, six out of 23 top positions in the Chechen government were held by Kadyrov's children or their spouses, while five positions were held by distant relatives or those from his birthplace of Akhmat-Yurt.
 His son-in-law Ramzan Vismuradov served as a deputy prime minister without portfolio, while the First Deputy Prime Minister Isa Tumkhadzhiyev was married to a relative of his.